Lindbladian versus Postselected Non-Hermitian Topology

 This choice implies that the corresponding GKSL equation has \emph{weak} U(1) charge conservation symmetry~\cite{Buca_2012, ClerkWeak22}: while the total particle number $\braket{n} = \mathrm{tr} (\rho \sum_i c^\dagger_i c_i)$ is \emph{not} preserved due to the presence of the second term (the ``jump term") in Eq.~\eqref{eq:schrodynamicsplusquantumjumps}, $\rho$ does not develop quantum coherences between Hilbert space sectors of different particle number.

 To define point gap topological invariants absent postselection, we employ third quantization~\cite{Prosen_2008}.
-This method transforms the GKSL equation into the vectorized form $\mathrm{i} \, \mathrm{d}\kket{\rho}/\mathrm{d}t = \hat{\mathcal{L}} \kket{\rho}$, where $\hat{\mathcal{L}}$ is called the NH Lindbladian \emph{superoperator}.
+This method transforms the GKSL equation into the vectorized form $\mathrm{i} \, \mathrm{d}\kket{\rho}/\mathrm{d}\tau = \hat{\mathcal{L}} \kket{\rho}$, where $\hat{\mathcal{L}}$ is called the NH Lindbladian \emph{superoperator}.
 Here we use the symbol $\kket{\rho}$ to denote the vectorized $4^{N}$-dimensional state associated with the $2^N \times 2^N$ density matrix $\rho$.
-Third quantization essentially amounts to flattening the density matrix in a way that naturally respects fermion statistics; we review this method in detail in the Supplementary Material (SM)~\footnote{See the Supplementary Material for detailed derivations, including the explicit form of the steady state and relaxation modes, as well as the bosonic theory.}.
+Third quantization essentially amounts to flattening the density matrix in a way that naturally respects fermion statistics.
 For our purposes, the main result we need is that the superoperator $\hat{\mathcal{L}}$ can be brought into the diagonal form

 where the operators $\hat{b}^\prime_\alpha, \hat{b}_\alpha$ are called the normal master modes (NMMs) that \emph{almost} satisfy canonical anti-commutation relations